Wednesday, September 28, 2011

 They’re going to try to find 30 minutes during the school day when the boys aren’t so….yeah.

 So now it’s 8:30, I’m back on my old schedule so this is still suitable snooze time, but there are enough things to do.
 I didn’t get a chance to log the weekend, I was so tired last night and Haj Sami wanted to have a long discussion about why American culture allows girls to be promiscuous before marriage.
 At first I was a little uncomfortable but I realized that there was no one he could ask these questions of, and for a moral guardian of a community that is trying to employ foreigners full-time, it was an important topic.
 There were a lot of points on which we agreed.
-Girls at fifteen are generally stupid when it comes to relationships and kids need positive role models and guidance from their families.
-I think most girls want to get married in America too, but they’re afraid of making the wrong choice and hurting someone else and themselves…and in the process of being afraid they hurt other people and themselves…no, it’s not a perfect system.
+Kids at fifteen are generally stupid when it comes to relationships and they need positive role models and guidance from their families.
+I think most people want to get married in America too, but they’re afraid of making the wrong choice and hurting someone else and themselves…and in the process of being afraid they hurt other people and themselves…no, it’s not a perfect system.
 But I’d say neither is one where young women never get the chance to live independently, and young men are expected to be financially stable before they can kiss a girl.
 Everyone has their own ideal, and I found it difficult to explain the compromise.
 The best I could muster was the “buying a car” analogy before I starting yawning so hard that Haj Sami said, “ahh ok, goodnight ya Morgan” and left.

 So I didn’t get the chance to put down my thoughts from this weekend, which seems so distant already, but I’ll take a whack at it (as Lindsay Lohan says in the Parent Trap).